-Their dream is clear: to become a meeting point between the artisan arts born in Venice and the business world of today which, thanks to enlightened entrepreneurs, becomes a bulwark of these traditions.
+Marco Vidal’s dream is clear: to be a meeting point between the artisan arts of the Serenissima and the business world of today which, thanks to enlightened entrepreneurs, becomes a bulwark of these traditions.

 At Bottega Cini you can find, like a true casket of wonders, many refined brands, each witnessing an all-Venetian primacy that will lead you to know many and extraordinary manufacturing arts.

 Starting with the perfumes and home fragrances of The Merchant of Venice.
 In fact, the art of perfume originated in Venice thanks to its trafficking with the Far East, where gentlewomen were already used to perfume themselves.